What can older adults do to reduce their risk of illness?

 What about travel?

-If you do decide to travel, the CDC outlines steps you can take to reduce your chances of getting sick:
+There are a number of questions you should ask if you are thinking about traveling; if you decide to go forward with travel plans, the CDC has steps you can take to reduce your chances of getting sick:

 - Avoid touching your eyes, nose or mouth with unwashed hands.